marcotroisi/blog/content/post/tools.md

 <a name="why-you-need-the-best-tools"></a>
 ## Why you need the best tools

 Hardly any job can be done without the right tools.
-You always need some-*thing* to do what you do.
-This applies to virtually everyone, from the dentist to the photographer, from the journalist to the mathematician.
+You always need *something* to do what you do.
+This applies to virtually everyone, from a dentist to a photographer, a journalist to a mathematician.
 And of course the software engineer is not excused.

-Give an old, cheap, faulty camera to a great photographer, and he'll come back to you tired and frustrated, with only a few nice photos and more bad ones than it would be acceptable from a professional.
-Give a fantastic camera to a decent photographer who knows how to use it, and he'll come back with many good photos, a few amazing ones, and perhaps a couple of not-so-good ones.
+Give an old, cheap, faulty camera to a great photographer, and he'll come back to you tired and frustrated, with only a few nice photos and more bad ones than what would be considered acceptable from a professional.
+Give a fantastic camera to a decent photographer who knows how to use it, and he'll come back with loads of good photos, a few amazing ones, and perhaps a couple of not so great ones.

-That's why I'm always amazed at how many, both software engineers and employers, tend to overlook the importance of using the right tools.
-It is simply astonishing.
+That's why I'm always amazed at how many software engineers and employers tend to overlook the importance of using the right tools.
+It's simply astonishing.
 One reason for that, as I understand it, would be fragmentation, or *diversity of opinions*.
 A developer might like a certain tool more than another one.

-But here's where I think the controversy starts, in my opinion: it doesn't really matter what you think is better. **What's better is what the industry decides it is**.
+But here's where I think the controversy starts: it doesn't really matter what you think is better. **What's better is what the industry decides it is**.
 Look at it this way: if you're a photographer and you think the best way to take photos of your clients is on a 15-years-old Polaroid, does that make it the best tool for the job?
 I mean, your customers are paying you real money for professional, high-quality photos that they can not only print, but also store on their hard drives.
 And you give them a bunch of low quality photos printed from an old instant camera.
 Does this sound right to you?
 It doesn't to me.

 In the same way, it wouldn't matter how cool and geeky it makes you feel to work on a *Raspberry PI Model A*.
 The truth is that you're going to spend twice as much time doing what you have to do, because of the inherent slowness of such a small machine; plus you won't have state-of-the-art tools to help you write code, test, debug and so on, because most development software isn't yet supported on an ARM architecture.